Registration is a simple 3 stage process:

 forward with such an undertaking.
 If you do wish to proceed, please fill

-in the application form and return it to
+in the application pack and return it to

 As